cajuncoding/cajuncoding.github.io/_posts/2021-08-22-pdf-reporting-with-a-serverless-architecture.md

 I've also shared out a fully functioning demo project named [**_PdfTemplating.XslFO_**!](https://github.com/cajuncoding/PdfTemplating.XslFO)

-This project encompasses more than I'm covering in this article, as it includes full demonstrations of creting the XslFO Markup via XSLT or Razor templates, as well as rendering the binary PDF using both FO.Net and ApacheFOP.Serverless.
+This project encompasses more than I'm covering in this article, as it includes full demonstrations of creating the XslFO Markup via XSLT or Razor templates, as well as rendering the binary PDF using both FO.Net and ApacheFOP.Serverless.

 But one of the key elements I do want to highlight is that project provides several libraries that are **available on Nuget** to make everything easier and a bit less complex.